erfandevsol/IMS-project/README.md

 Contributions are highly appreciated!
 Please fork the repo, make your improvements, and submit a pull request.
 Ensure your code follows existing style conventions and includes relevant tests.

-## 📄 License

-This project is licensed under the MIT License — see the LICENSE file for details.